QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 ## Context

-The ADR try to answer on two questions.
-Please see secgions `Question 1` and `Question 2`.
+The ADR tries to answer on two questions.
+Please see sections `Question 1` and `Question 2`.

 ### Question 1:
 How the fee logic for the storing on chain items, and running operations on top of it?